 We could also talk about it in terms of the elements of user experience design.
 How it relates to information architecture and human-computer interaction: From the concrete—Web as a software interface—to visual design, interface design, interaction design, functional/technical specifications, user needs, site objectives, and to the task orientation.

 Or, from the—Web as a hypertext system—to visual design, navigation design, information architecture, content requirements, user needs, to site objectives—information oriented, from the abstract to the conception (Jesse James Garrett).
 This video presents some good ideas about human-computer interaction.

 World Information Architecture Day 2014

-Using Axure, creating components, prototyping, and diagrams for Websites.
-It helps to automate the process of creating high-quality documents and for rapid prototyping.
-One can create prototypes of Websites and apps without coding (Figure 1).
+Using Axure RP without actually coding (what a nice concept for information architects—where the focus should be on usability, interface design, user-centered design, not coding), creating components, prototyping, and diagrams for Websites.
+It helps to automate the process of creating high-quality IA/UXD documents and for rapid prototyping.
+One can create prototypes of Websites, wire frames, and apps (Figure 1).

 I work with clients on developing excellent blueprints (conceptual designs promoting user-centered design principles).
-Doing design research and card sorting helps to establish user-centered design for a Website (Figure 2).
+Doing user research and card sorting helps to establish user-centered design for a Website, including usability testing (Figure 2).

-This helps end users to successfully use online products, when it is applied correctly to improve usability of products.
+User-centered design helps users to successfully use online products, when it is applied correctly to improve usability of products.
 Taking a systematic approach in an agile environment really helps to get the job done right.